kylebystrom/pawpyseed/README.md

 The `build` command, in addition to the standard distutils setup, compiles the C code in the `pawpyseed.core` module into a shared object in the core module, `pawpy.so`.
-Currently, compiling the C code requires the Intel C compiler, `icc`, as well as the Intel Math Kernel Library.
-When the `build` command is run, an environment variable `MKLROOT` must be present and point to the Math Kernel Library.
+See below for dependency details.

 ### Dependencies

 All dependencies indicate the minimum version tested.
-PAWpySeed might work fine with earlier versions, but errors related to use of earlier versions are not supported and will not be addressed.
+PAWpySeed might work fine with earlier versions, but use of older versions will not be officially supported.

 Python requirements:
 ```